lq3552/gizmo_dust_galaxy_analyzer/README.md

-# DGalA
+# Dusty Galaxy Analyzer
-DGalA (dusty galaxy analyzer) is a tool to extract dusty galaxies from GIZMO simulations and analyze them in Python
+Dusty Galaxy Analyzer is a tool to extract dusty galaxies from `SIMBA` simulations and analyze them in Python

-## Get DGalA
+## Get

-Currently this package is private.

-Internal members can get it via
+You can download it via
 ```bash
 git clone https://bitbucket.org/lq3552/dust_gal_analyzer
 ```

-## Build DGalA
+## Build

 DGalA requires: